tardate/LittleArduinoProjects/Electronics101/555Timer/InvertingChargePump/README.md

 * to [64.9kHz / 55% duty cycle](http://visual555.tardate.com/?mode=astable&r1=0.22&r2=1&c=0.01)

 Note that the charge pump is primed directly from the 555 timer output pin 3.
-555 chips are generally rated for a maximum of +/-200mA on it's output pin, so this arrangement is necessarily only suitable for low-power loads.
+555 chips are generally rated for a maximum of +/-200mA on its output pin, so this arrangement is necessarily only suitable for low-power loads.

 ### Some Measurements
 I've seen this circuit repeated over the internet, with a wide range of component values.